edgedb/edgedb/docs/intro/guides/ai_python.rst

 .. edb:split-section::

-    AI is a |Gel| extension.
+    AI is an |Gel| extension.
 To enable it, we will need to add the extension to the app’s schema:

     .. code-block:: sdl